performantdata/graphql-example.g8/src/main/g8/README.md

 # $name$

-This project creates a [Sangria][sangria]-based service that provides access to a user database, of the type that one might find in a social network.
+This project creates a [GraphQL][GraphQL]-based service that provides access to a user database, of the type that one might find as the basis of any authorization subsystem.

 ## running the service
 ### local Docker